bhoward/focsipedia/docs/logic/boolean.md

 notice that all these laws, except the first, come in pairs: Each law in the pair can be obtained from the other by interchanging $\land$ with $\lor$ and $\T$ with $\F$.
-This cuts down on the number of facts you have to remember.[^It is also an example of a more general fact known as **duality**, which asserts that given any tautology that uses only the operators $\land$, $\lor$, and $\lnot$, another tautology can be obtained from it by interchanging $\land$ with $\lor$ and $\T$ with $\F$.
+This cuts down on the number of facts you have to remember.[^2]

+[^2]: It is also an
+example of a more general fact known as **duality**, which asserts that given any tautology that uses only the operators $\land$, $\lor$, and $\lnot$, another tautology can be obtained from it by interchanging $\land$ with $\lor$ and $\T$ with $\F$.
-We won't attempt to prove this here.]
+We won't attempt to prove this here.

 +-------------------+---------------------------------------------------+